h2tc-roboticsx/H2TC/doc/processing_techdetails.md

 ## Timestamping and Data Alignment

-Our recording system consists of  3 ZED RGBD cameras, 1 Prophesee event camera, 1 StretchSense data gloves, and 1 OptiTrack motion capture system.
+The recording system consists of  3 ZED RGBD cameras, 1 Prophesee event camera, 1 StretchSense data gloves, and 1 OptiTrack motion capture system.
 We describe below how each data stream is timestamped and alignd in recording and processing.

+[tbd: timestamps in xxx to subsection]

 ### ZED RGBD

 **Timestamps in recording.**
-In our recording, each ZED RGBD camera timestamp is retrieved by calling the [ZED API method](https://www.stereolabs.com/docs/api/python/classpyzed_1_1sl_1_1Camera.html#af18a2528093f7d4e5515b96e6be989d0) `get_timestamp(sl.TIME_REFERENCE.IMAGE)`.
+In The recording, each ZED RGBD camera timestamp is retrieved by calling the [ZED API method](https://www.stereolabs.com/docs/api/python/classpyzed_1_1sl_1_1Camera.html#af18a2528093f7d4e5515b96e6be989d0) `get_timestamp(sl.TIME_REFERENCE.IMAGE)`.
 The returned value corresponds to the time, in UNIX nanosecond, at which the entire image was stored in `/data/{take_id}/raw/{zed_id}.svo`.
 For each RGBD stream, we record the timestamp of each frame and the beginning of the recording, resulting in N+1 timestamps in total.
 The timestamps are initially stored in a separate file `/data/{take_id}/raw/{zed_id}.csv` with a structure as
 * nanoseconds: header of the unit
 * the timestamp of the beginning of recording
 * the timestamp of the 1st frame